Château Gruaud Larose Saint-Julien 2022 - 2nd Grand Cru Classé BIO

 About the wine:

-Impressive from the very first sip, this wine displays excellent balance on the palate, offering freshness and liveliness, as well as depth and richness.
-Lovely notes of bitterness and salty stones mingle with hints of ripe blackcurrant and juicy plum.
+Impressive from the very first sip, this wine displays excellent balance on the palate, offering freshness and liveliness, as well as depth and fullness.
+Delightful notes of bitterness and salty stones mingle with hints of ripe blackcurrant and juicy plum.
 The power is unmistakable, yet it is concealed beneath a silky texture that tempers it and lends the wine absolute richness and charm.
 An excellent Gruaud with an alcohol content of 13.5% ABV.
 2030–2050

 Guide Hachette des vins